bgse-datascience-group8/conflicts_analysis_project/documentation/database.md

 In order to understand the spatial-temporal relationship of conflict events in the United States from April 2013 until the recent past, the application will be built on a subset of the GDELT database.
 The data is subset based on the following criteria:

 * **Events ocurring on or after 1 April 2013:** We exclude any events ocurring before April 2013 for two important reasons.
 The first is this is when data collection by GDELT started and all events prior have been back-filled.
 Second, there is no SOURCEURL field.
 The SOURCEURL field is an important field for sanity-checking the original source of events.
-* **Events within the United States:** We are limiting the scope of our analysis to events ocurring within the United States (e.g. Actor1Geo_Country or Actor2Geo_Country = 'US').
+* **Events within the United States:** We are limiting the scope of our analysis to events ocurring within the United States (e.g. Actor1Geo_Country and Actor2Geo_Country = 'US').
 * **Events with a QuadClass of 3 or 4:** The QuadClass field is the highest level of the event type hierarchy and includes only the values 1=Verbal Cooperation, 2=Material Cooperation, 3=Verbal Conflict, 4=Material Conflict.
-* **Events which meet a basic criterium of significance:** Given the comprehensivity of the GDELT algorithm, many events identified are trivial [GIVE EXAMPLES].
-Fortunately, GDELT has given us a couple of fields we use to control for this, and we exclude all events not meeting our basic criterium of significance as being: [ADD ME].
-This was decided by [ADD ME]

 After subsetting the table, additional steps are required to build the conflict analysis database.
 These are described below in [Database Scripts](#database-scripts)

 To be able to estimate the geo-spatial effects, the following data model is used:

 ![Data Model](https://www.lucidchart.com/publicSegments/view/8c882a94-612a-463a-9802-0a72a6c928dc/image.png)

 ## Database Scripts